Nevada bills face deadline as Legislature enters final days

 REPORTING TRANSFERS

-Among bills that still must clear the Friday deadline is one requiring police departments to inform lawmakers how many people they transfer to the custody of federal immigration authorities.
+Among bills that cleared the Friday deadline is one requiring police departments to inform lawmakers of how many people they transfer to the custody of federal immigration authorities.

 The legislation sponsored by Democratic Assemblywoman Selena Torres mandates that local law enforcement agencies provide yearly reports on the number of people they transfer to federal custody for immigration enforcement.